zachtyoung/Sprint-Challenge-Applied-JavaScript-v2/README.md

 1. What is the DOM?

+    The Document Object Model is an object-based, structued representation of the HTML document.
+Often thought of as a tree comprised of Nodes and Elements that allows programs to interface with the content of the document.

 2. What is an event?

+    Events are every interaction a user has with a site (e.g., click, keypress)

 3. What is an event listener?

+    An event listener is a method that listens for a specific event on an element and fires a callback when that event is triggered

 4. Why would we convert a NodeList into an Array?

+    To get access to all the methods that Array has

 5. What is a component?

+     Components are reusable pieces of code that can be used to build elements, sharing functionality and styling.

 ### Git Set up